UK-first low-carbon substation foundations exceed strength targets

 For more information or to explore potential partnerships, contact contact@hyperionrobotics.com.

-Hyperion Robotics Named Best Pitch at EIC Investor Day on Climate Tech
+Hyperion Robotics named best pitch at EIC Investor Day on Climate Tech

 On April 2nd, at the European Innovation Council (EIC) Summit 2025, Hyperion Robotics was selected as the best pitch in the Industrial Biotech and New Materials category at the Investor Day on Climate Tech.
 The company joined an innovative cohort alongside D-CRBN, Solmeyea, and Nevomo in their respective categories: Energy, Agritech and Food, and Green Mobility and Transportation.
 The recognition came as part of a vibrant showcase of 24 pioneering climate tech companies pitching their breakthrough solutions to a room of over 70 top-tier investors and venture capitalists.